ningsongshen/employee-management-system/docs/index.md

 # Installation

+### Developers:

+1. Install Java.
+2. Install and IDE (Eclipse or Netbeans)
+3. Open the project called 'employee-management-system')
+4. In the file directory of the IDE, navigate to  and open: employee-management-system >> src >> <default package> >> MainFrame.java
+5. Press the 'run' button.

 # The Homepage

 The homepage displays the name of the program.
 It also has a text area below with information that you, the user, can add about your company.
 Underneath, there are statistics that are automatically generated from all the employee information available.